Dix–Hill Cartel: Progress toward an agreement

 Throughout the initial months of the Civil War, support for prisoner exchanges grew in the North.
 Petitions from prisoners in Southern captivity and articles in Northern newspapers increased pressure on the Lincoln administration.
 On December 11, 1861, the U.S. Congress passed a joint resolution calling on President Lincoln to "inaugurate systematic measures for the exchange of prisoners in the present rebellion."

 In Missouri during October and November 1861, Union Maj.
 General John Frémont and Maj.
 General Sterling Price of the Missouri State Guard approved the exchange of their existing prisoners and agreed to terms for the transfer of future captives.
-However, President Abraham Lincoln relieved Frémont of his command on November 2 for his heavy-handed actions in Missouri, and Maj.
-General David Hunter, Frémont's replacement, refused to recognize the agreement.
+However, President Abraham Lincoln relieved Frémont of his command on November 2 for his unauthorized emancipation of slaves in Missouri.

 In two meetings on February 23 and March 1, 1862, Union Major Gen. John E. Wool and Confederate Brig.
 Gen. Howell Cobb met to reach an agreement on prisoner exchanges.
 They discussed many of the provisions later adopted in the Dix-Hill agreement.
 An earlier cartel arrangement used between the United States and Great Britain in the War of 1812 provided a model for the negotiators to adapt in the 1862 talks.

 Differences over which side would cover expenses for prisoner transportation stymied the negotiations between Wool and Cobb.
 Another issue over how to handle the surplus of prisoners held by one side proved an insurmountable problem.
 Cobb would not agree to Wool's proposal for an even swap of prisoners at that time while deferring resolution of the surplus issue to later negotiations.